 Polymyalgia Rheumatica and Temporal Arteritis

-Polymyalgia rheumatica is a rare, inflammatory condition that causes pain or aching in the large muscle groups, especially around the shoulders and hips.
+Polymyalgia rheumatica is an infrequently occurring, inflammatory condition that causes pain or aching in the large muscle groups, especially around the shoulders and hips.
 Polymyalgia literally means "many muscle pains."
 Rheumatica means "changing" or "in flux."

 What Are the Symptoms of Polymyalgia Rheumatica?